-Upgrade your PASTA!!
-Everyone knows pasta is heavy on the carbs.
-But, there is a pasta called Banza sold in the US, made from channa (chickpeas) that has more protein and fiber compared to regular wheat pasta.
+Banza pasta sold in the US, is made from channa (chickpeas) that has more protein and fiber compared to regular wheat pasta.

-I am also excited to talk about entrepreneurship and the power of persistence.
+But before that, I am also excited to talk to you about entrepreneurship and the power of persistence.

 Banza- The story